-474(1) An employer shall provide readily accessible containers for waste needles, syringes, blades, clinical glass and any other clinical items that are capable of causing a cut or puncture and shall ensure that workers and self-employed persons use those containers.
+- 474(1) An employer shall provide readily accessible containers for waste needles, syringes, blades, clinical glass and any other clinical items that are capable of causing a cut or puncture and shall ensure that workers and self-employed persons use those containers. - (2) The containers required by subsection (1) must: - (a) have a fill line;

-(2) The containers required by subsection (1) must have a fill line and must be sturdy enough to resist puncture under normal conditions of use and handling until the containers are disposed of.

-(3) An employer shall ensure that workers do not manually clip, bend, break or recap waste needles.
+- (b) be clearly identified as containing hazardous waste; and - (c) be sturdy enough to resist puncture under normal conditions of use and handling until the containers are disposed of. - (3) An employer shall ensure that workers do not manually clip, bend, break or recap waste needles.